 Rachael Hartley, RD, LD, Certified Intuitive Eating Counselor

 Hi there!
 I’m Rachael, a dietitian and nutrition therapist who really, really, really loves food.
 I eat all foods with no food rules, and want to teach you to do the same.
 As a certified intuitive eating counselor, I am fiercely passionate about helping others ditch the diet rules and rediscover the joy of eating.
-My goal is to help my clients and readers improve their physical and mental health with eating habits rooted in self care.
+My goal is to help my clients and readers improve their physical and mental health with eating habits rooted in self care and nourishment vs. deprivation.

 Like most dietitians, I used to think nutrition was all about “eating less” and “eating right.”
 Those beliefs led me down a path where food and eating became stressful and complicated.
 As I started working with clients, I quickly realized my approach wasn’t helping people improve their health the way the textbooks taught me it should.

-Thankfully, with my background in psychology, I quickly realized that food is so much more than fuel, and that rules, guidelines and rigidity weren’t the answer.
-I realized the real key to health and wellness was dropping the obsession with the number on a scale, nurturing a healthy relationship with food, and making food choices from a place of nourishment and pleasure, not deprivation.
+Thankfully, I quickly realized that food is so much more than fuel, and that diet rules and rigidity weren’t the answer.
+I realized the purpose of pursuing health is to live a better quality of life, and if food is feeling stressful, then it’s not actually promoting health.
+I saw that the key to wellness was dropping the obsession with the number on a scale, nurturing a healthy relationship with food, and making food choices from a place of nourishment and pleasure.
 I learned everything I could about intuitive eating, mindful eating, and health at every size, and began to integrate these non-diet approaches into my practice and personal life.

+In 2013 started my blog, The Joy of Eating, as a creative project and place to share my kitchen successes.
+Today, I collaborate with brands for recipe development and communications, and share free intuitive eating resources.
 After six years of practice as a dietitian, I launched my virtual and in-person private practice in 2014 as a place to focus on non-diet nutrition and wellness.
 I specialize in general health and wellness concerns, Intuitive Eating, disordered eating/eating disorder recovery, PCOS/women’s health, and digestive disorders.
 I also provide mentoring to dietitians looking to establish their own nutrition private practice, or transitioning to non-diet approaches.
-Through compassion and creating a safe place for all bodies, I want help others redefine health and discover their own path to wellness and food peace.
+Through compassion and creating a safe place for all bodies, I want help others redefine health and discover their own path to food peace.

 Rachael Hartley, RD, LD, is a Columbia, SC-based nutrition therapist, certified intuitive eating counselor and nationally-recognized food and nutrition expert.
 She holds a Bachelors of Science in Human Nutrition and a Bachelors of Art in Psychology from Clemson University.
 After completing her dietetics internship at Emory University, she worked as a clinical dietitian and, later, as the outpatient dietitian for a large medical center where she provided individual nutrition counseling and led multidisciplinary disease management programs.
 In 2014, Rachael opened her private practice, where she specializes in intuitive eating, disordered eating and eating disorders, women's health, and digestive disorders.
 She also runs the popular food and wellness blog The Joy of Eating.
 As a trusted voice in the dietetics field, she collaborates with like-minded brands for recipe development and nutrition communications.
 She is active in her field, currently serving as the public policy coordinator of her state dietetics association, and previously served as the president of her local dietetics association and newsletter editor for the Nutrition Entrepreneurs dietetic practice group.
 In 2018, she was named one of Self Magazine’s trustworthy dietitians for nutrition advice.
 Rachael has trained under dietitians Evelyn Tribole (co-author of Intuitive Eating), Marci Evans and Anna Sweeney.